yuvalmGS/gigaspaces-wiki-jekyll/xap97net/poco-entries.markdown

 # Indexing

-If a property is used frequently when querying the space, you can instruct the space to index it for faster retrieval, by using the `[SpaceProperty]` attribute, and specifing `Index=SpaceIndexType.Basic`.
+If a property is used frequently when querying the space, you can instruct the space to index it for faster retrieval, by using the `[SpaceProperty]` attribute, and specifying `Index=SpaceIndexType.Basic`.
 For example:

 {% highlight csharp %}
 public class Person